rotemdvir/GTrends_vis/README.md

 # GTrends_vis
-Visualization of google trends search data (#COVID19)
+Visualization of google trends search data (#COVID19).

+A blog post describing the data and analysis, link: